Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

       range.setStart(div, 0);

-      document.currentScript.after(range.createContextualFragment(html));
+      sourceScript.after(range.createContextualFragment(html));
     };
   })();
 ```

-The above code uses ES6 as this time it is not an inline script.
-And I am using `.closest()` and `.after()`, which you need to polyfill in older Edge browsers ([*](https://developer.mozilla.org/en-US/docs/Web/API/ChildNode/after) / [*](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest)).
-And IE is out, as it does not support `document.currentScript`.
+The above code uses ES6 as this time it is not an inline script and so can be transpiled.
+And I am using `.closest()` and `.after()`, which you need to polyfill in older Edge browsers ([*](https://developer.mozilla.org/en-US/docs/Web/API/ChildNode/after) / [*](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest)), as well as `document.currentScript` ([*](https://github.com/amiller-gh/currentScript-polyfill)).

-Okay, **NOW** I'm finally done.
-It took a while but now I have **responsive**, and **lazily loadable** ad slots that **work for any type of copy & paste code** snippet in the world!
+Okay, **NOW** we're finally done.
+Now we have **responsive**, and **lazily loadable** ad slots that **work for any type of copy & paste code** snippet in the world!

+## Bringing back stability to layout

+One other side effect of having ads in your page is that slots pop open once an ad gets loaded into a slot, thereby pushing the content below it and to its side around.
+The same happens if you use fixed-sized placeholders in slots and it then turns out that there is no ad with those dimensions left in the pool to deliver, but only smaller or taller ones.
+Then the slot shrinks or grows, again pushing things around.
+Usability suffer tremendously as the human eye constantly loses orientation and the browser needs to relayout the page each time (including paint and compositing).
+The Chrome team recently added a new performance metric they call ["Cumulative Layout Shift"](https://web.dev/cls/) which aims to quantify these problems.

 ## Winning the z-Index Wars

 As I wrote in the introductory section a few types of ads tend to break out of their given place and to cover up important site UI like the header or the navigation.
-Typical candidates are (sticky) skyscrapers on the side of the page that extend to the top and bottom of the viewport, ignoring that there might be a header bar that they shouldn't cover.
+Typical candidates are (sticky) skyscrapers flanking the page that extend to the top and bottom of the viewport, ignoring that there might be a header bar that they shouldn't cover.
 Another ad format is the fireplace ad that tries to lay itself all around the content: to the left, to the right and above.
-Covering up navigation leads to people feeling like they lose control over the site.
+Covering up navigation leads to people feeling like they lost control over the site.

-And then there are ads which do sit where they are supposed to be but that have such a high z-index that they will even sit there when you've opened your off-canvas menu and then they cover that up.
-All while there are guidelines by the IAB, the "Interactive Advertising Bureau", on which z-indexes to use as a site owner and which ones to use as an ad creator, seeing what crap comes in over the ad servers makes me have no faith in that standard being applied correctly.
+And then there are ads which do sit where they are supposed to be but that boast such a high z-index that they will even sit there when you've opened your off-canvas menu and then they'll cover that up, too.
+While there are guidelines by the IAB, the "Interactive Advertising Bureau", on which z-indexes to use as a site owner and which ones to use as an ad creator, seeing what crap comes in over the ad servers makes me have no faith in that standard being applied correctly.
 Which is why I prefer to take it into my own hands.

 What I noticed was that all those ads that ended up covering up things were accessing `document.body` to append themselves to it.
 That's when I got the idea to patch `document.body`!
 Instead of returning the `<body>` element, I would return a `<div>` that extends over the whole surface of the `<body>` element, but that would come equipped with `z-index: 0`.
 And then those ads would become children of that element instead.
 What seemingly only a few people know is that once a parent of an element is already part of a stacking context child elements cannot stick out higher in the stack than the parent.
 So now even ads with a z-index in the millions range could not go higher than the stacking height of that new element, which was 0.
 I then equipped our header with `z-index: 4` and our off-canvas menus with `z-index: 3` and from that moment on they remained forever uncovered.
 And how did I patch `document.body`?
 With a property getter, supported in all relevant browsers: